 For storage and transport, the strong acidic water (hypchlorous acid) can be frozen to produce ice which maintains the anti-bacterial properties.
 The ice used for storage and during transport now becomes an additional protective measure against proliferation of bacteria while produce is being stored and transported to market.

 Unlike chlorine/sodium hypchlorite solutions used for sterilization, hypochlorous acid had little or no effect on the color, taste or texture of produce.
 Also, because of its rapid dissipation, levels of residual chlorine on produce and surfaces was minimal or undetectable.
 Finally, sterilization of produce using hypochlorous acid had significantly less impact on the nutritional value of foods.

 Safer, Environmentally Friendly

 The lack of residual chlorine on produce and food surfaces addresses concerns relating to the carcinogenic effects of sodium hypochlorite which is most often used as a disinfectant.
 Hypochlorous acid is non-toxic and has been proven non-corrosive to skin, mucous membranes or organic materials.
 The chlorine fumes from sodium hypochlorite use are not found when using hypochlorous acid making it safer for workers in sterilization areas or those responsible for cleaning/sanitizing work areas.

 Another growing concern is the environmental impact of chemicals being flushed into the eco-system when used for cleaning and disinfecting.
 Hypochlorous acid dissipates quickly, reducing the impact on the environment.

-Research continues on the use of hypochlorous acid for bacteria reduction on various types of produce.
-At this point the findings have been consistent.
+Research continues on the use of hypochlorous acid for bacteria reduction in various types of produce.
+At this point, the findings have been consistent.
 Hypochlorous acid produced by commercial water ionizers is safer and more efficacious than traditional sodium hypochlorite sterilization methods.